|

 error in average.
 Next, Proactive Correlation-Aware Thermal Management (ProCATM) is introduced to avoid thermal emergencies

-and provide thermal fairness with negligible performance overhead.
+and provide thermal fairness with negligible performance overhead. we

 implement and evaluate ProCATM in an Intel Quad